kelayamatoz/Digital-Systems-Design-Lab/spatial-design-flow.md

 There are three simulations provided to help you check the correctness and improve performance of your design.

 * Scalasim: This is the simulation we have used so far for the labs.
-It is much faster than the other two backends (VCS and Zynq) as it does not generate the Verilog desciption of your design and run synthesis.
+It is much faster than the other two backends (VCS and ZCU) as it does not generate the Verilog desciption of your design and run synthesis.
 Therefore, the fast speed comes with the cost that it maybe less accurate and may not provide all the low-level profiling details of your design.
-However, it reports estimates of the resource utilization for your application and the accuracy gap for the cycle counts are small enough for it to serve as a useful profiling tool that will help you to iterate over many designs in the early stage of your project.
+However, it reports estimates of the resource utilization for your application and it can serve as a useful profiling tool that will help you to iterate over many designs in the early stage of your project.
+	> Note: Some components are not supported in Scalasim.
+For example, Scalasim cannot properly simulate the line buffer we have used in lab3.
+If you want to use line buffers, you will have to simulate it with VCS like how we did in lab3.

 * VCS: Unlike Scala simulation, VCS simulation generates RTL description (this will be in **Verilog**) of your design.
 Compared to Scala simulation, VCS simulation takes longer to complete (because the circuit needs to be simulated at every clock cycle), but it gives a simulation environment that's more similar to what will be running on the board.
 For example, you can have a design that passes the Scala simulation, but fails the VCS simulation because the circuit that gets generated is not correct.
+	> NOTE: VCS and ZCU uses licensed software such as VCS and Vivado.
+We have these installed in the lagos server, so if you want to run these simulations, log into the lagos server with your SUID.

 * ZCU: While the VCS simulation will generate the RTL description and do a cycle-accurate simulation on it, it does not do the logic synthesis and placement and routing.
 This backend will lower further from your RTL description and will target the Xilinx ZCU102 FPGA by conducting synthesis and placement and routing.
 This will give you detailed reports of your design's resource utilization on the target FPGA.
 	> NOTE: VCS and ZCU uses licensed software such as VCS and Vivado.
 We have these installed in the lagos server, so if you want to run these simulations, log into the lagos server with your SUID.

 ## Scamasim
-You can run the scala simulation by running the following command (you should replace $PROJECT_DIRECTORY $TEST_NAME):
+You can run the scala simulation by running the following command (you should replace `$PROJECT_DIRECTORY` and `$TEST_NAME`):

 ```bash
 cd $PROJECT_DIRECTORY  # Change this to your project directory